fetchlogic/ship/README.md

-The only dependencies of `ship` are that you must have access to the repository because we use `ForwardAgent` and access to the remote server as the configured user We accomplish this by using `ssh-copy-id username@server` from each trusted system.
+The only dependencies of `ship` are that you must have access to the repository because we use `ForwardAgent` and access to the remote server as the configured user.
+We accomplish this by using `ssh-copy-id username@server` from each trusted system.
 This project allows multiple developers to be able to ship code out to production without setting up deployment keys, webhooks or any other manual steps when working with a fresh local copy.